AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

         //additional custom validation logic which is only needed for this class }

-    // Define what the server should do once the interaction is validated server side protected override InteractionResult ServerPerformInteraction(MouseDrop drop)
+    //invoked after client-side validation succeeds
+    protected override void ClientPredictInteraction(HandApply interaction)
     {
+        //can do client-side prediction stuff here if desired }

+    //invoked on the server after server-side validation fails protected override void OnServerInteractionValidationFail(HandApply interaction)
+    {
+        //Can tell client to rollback their prediction }

+    // Define what the server should do once the interaction is validated server side protected override void ServerPerformInteraction(MouseDrop drop)
+    {
         // perform the interaction on the server side and update each
-        // client by setting a syncvar that indicates the player is restrained
+        // client by setting a syncvar that indicates the player is restrained }

-        return InteractionResult.SOMETHING_HAPPENED;
 }
-}
 ```

 The Interactable base class provides the maximum convenience for implementing an interaction component.
 It inherits from MonoBehavior.
 If you wish to use NetworkBehavior things (like SyncVar) you must use or create a different base class to extend because
 Unity does not allow you to have a generic class that extends NetworkBehavior.
 See examples of how to do this in InteractionV2/Components, look at any class prefixed with "NB" (for NetworkBehavior), such as NBHandApplyInteractable.
 All you need to do is extend the generic class and convert it to non-generic by specifying type arguments, then name it "NB(interactions)Interactable".
 For example, if we want hand apply and mouse drop interaction, we would make it "NBHandApplyMouseDropInteractable".
 I know it's a long name but it's just trying to get around the inability to use generics.

 It works as follows:
 1. When the client performs an interaction involving this object, each validator (implementation of IInteractionValidator interface) is invoked.
 Validators are able to tell if validation is happening on client or server side, so they can customize the validation if needed.
 All validators live in Input System/InteractionV2/Validations.
 It is highly recommended to re-use, modify, or implement new validators so that common validation logic can be shared.
-2. If all validators succeed, the client sends a RequestInteractMessage to the server.
+2. If all validators succeed, the client sends a RequestInteractMessage to the server and the ClientPredictInteraction method is invoked (if defined).
 No further interaction components will be invoked on the client side for this interaction type during the current update.
 3. The server gets the RequestInteractMessage and invokes all of the validators again (each validator can modify the validation logic on the server-side if needed).
 4. If all validators succeed, the server invokes ServerPerformInteraction and from there can do whatever it wants to update the state of the game and communicate it to the players - setting syncvars, invoking Rpcs, or sending messages to clients.
+If validation fails on the server-side, the OnServerInteractionValidationFail method is invoked (if defined).

 If common use cases emerge for the final server-side part of the interactions we can add this to IF2 to reduce code duplication.
 For example, a likely addition will be having a way to automatically broadcast a message to all clients so they can perform the update client-side, yet make it so that all of the logic for the client-side update still lives in the component that is handling the interaction.